mmpowell98/Data-Analysis-Portfolio/README.md

   **Tool**: R

   **Result**: Multiple visualizations that summarize the status of Maine's population that is uninsured, both within the state but also compared to New england and nationally.

+### Understanding Health Care Expenditure In US, 1970-2023
+  **Code**: [Understanding Hospital Care Expenditure In US, 1970-2023]

+  **Goal**: To answer questions I had about hospital expenditures, primarily the year with highest expenditure and that types of healthcare have the highest expenditure in US.

+  **Description**: This project, although brief, allowed me to incorporate Centers for Medicare & Medicaid Services data on Hospital Care Expenditures by Source of Funds.
+I was able to retrieve answers to questions that arose from looking at the data.

+  **Skills**: Data Retrieval, Aggregation, Grouping

+  **Tool**: Postgres SQL

+  **Result**: I answered multiple questions on hospital care expenditures.

 ## Education